 How to Treat Fibromyalgia with Diet and Natural Remedies

 After your doctor diagnoses your pain, you can get relief with these natural remedies for fibromyalgia:

 - Take probiotics regularly.
 Most of our so-called “immune system” is in our gut, so keeping your gastrointestinal health strong is crucial to your overall health and the ability to fight off fibromyalgia.

 - Use antioxidants.
 They promote overall good health and fight inflammation.

 - Try magnesium supplements.
 Taking 500 mg of magnesium daily helps to keep nerves healthy.

 - De-stress.
-Massages, chiropractic care, or exercise are natural remedies for fibromyalgia.
-Yoga, T’ai Chi, meditation, walks, stretching, swimming can also be beneficial for relieving fibromyalgia symptoms.
+Massages, chiropractic care, and meditation are stress relievers and good natural remedies for fibromyalgia.
+Exercises like yoga, T’ai Chi, walks, stretching, and swimming can also be beneficial for relieving fibromyalgia symptoms.

 - Ease pain with topical treatments.
 Try using a mentholated pain relief cream on areas that hurt.
 Helichrysum essential oil can also be rubbed on tender parts of the body or applied as part of a full-body massage.

 Even with natural remedies to combat the symptoms of fibromyalgia, eating foods that reduce inflammation is also important.
 Fruits, vegetables, and foods with omega-3 fats like salmon, halibut, or fresh tuna can help to relieve pain.
 It’s also important to avoid foods that can make fibromyalgia symptoms worse.